Capitalisk/capitalisk-website/docs/guide-launch-custom-dex-market.md

 ## Overview

 This guide will show you how to setup a custom DEX market on an existing node to facilitate decentralized trading between two different tokens.
+A DEX market is a kind of Decentralized Autonomous Organization (DAO) - It runs by itself without requiring any manual intervention and it automatically distributes profits to its members on a schedule.

 This guide assumes that your node participates in the 2 blockchains across which you want to faciliate trading.
 One of these chains (`clsk`) will be referred to as the 'base chain' and the other (`foo`) will be referred to as the 'quote chain'.